nathanhleung/bukkit-web-wrapper/README.md

 By default, the web server listens on port 80, and the Bukkit server listens on port 8080, although this can be changed setting the `PORT` and `MINECRAFT_PORT` environment variables.

+To run the server as a daemon (in the background), run `yarn forever`.

 When using the `forever` module, run `forever start -c "yarn start" ./`

 ### Environment Variables